wenjian80/soak8_lab/prereq.md

 ![enter image description here](https://github.com/wenjian80/soak8_labs/blob/main/img/database2.JPG)

+4. Name your DB system as "soadb".

-4,  Upload your ssh key.
+5,  Upload your ssh key.
 (Open your labinfo.txt, check where is your public.pub, drag and drop your public.pub into below)

 ![enter image description here](https://github.com/wenjian80/soak8_labs/blob/main/img/database3.JPG)

-5. Name the host name as "soadb".
+6. Name the host name as "soadb".
 Jot /Copy down the "Host domain name" in labinfo.txt as the "Database subnet".
 Choose the subnet and vcn that was used in the compute earlier.

 ![enter image description here](https://github.com/wenjian80/soak8_labs/blob/main/img/database5.JPG)

-6. Name the below.
+7. Name the below.
 Please follow.
 > Database name: soadb

 > Pdb: pdb1